tracetronic/ecu-test-execution-plugin/README.md

 ## License

-This plugin is licensed under the terms of the [3-Clause BSD license](LICENSE).
+This plugin is licensed under the terms of the [3-Clause BSD license](LICENSES/BSD-3-Clause.txt).

+Using the [REUSE helper tool](https://github.com/fsfe/reuse-tool), you can run `reuse spdx` to get a bill of materials.